marjanovicbrane/spring-boot-thymeleaf-employees-crud-db/README.md

-# This is Spring Boot app with Thymeleaf and all CRUD methods for reading data from the database.
+# This is Spring Boot app with Thymeleaf template and all CRUD methods for reading data from the database.